dougeby/IntuneDocs/intune/android-enroll.md

    c. **Provide organization details**<br>
    Provide your company's name for **Organization name**.
 For **Enterprise mobility management (EMM) provider**, **Microsoft Intune** should be displayed.
 Agree to the Android for Work agreement, and then choose **Confirm**.
 Your request will be processed.

-## Specify Android for Work Enrollment Settings
+## Specify Android for Work enrollment settings
    Android for Work is supported on only certain Android devices.
 See Google's [Android for Work requirements](https://support.google.com/work/android/answer/6174145?hl=en&ref_topic=6151012 style="target=new_window").
 Any device that supports Android for Work also supports conventional Android management.
 Intune lets you specify how devices that support Android for Work should be managed:

    - **Manage all devices as Android**.
 All Android devices, including devices that support Android for Work, will be enrolled as conventional Android devices.